-Industrial Technology Stage 6 will develop a student's knowledge and understanding of a selected industry and its related technologies highlighting the importance of design, management and production through practical experiences.
+Industrial Technology Stage 6 will develop a student's knowledge and understanding of the multimedia industry and its related technologies highlighting the importance of design, management and production through practical experiences.

-The course consists of project work and an industry study that will develop a broad range of skills and knowledge related to the focus area Multimedia.
+The course consists of project work and an industry study that will develop a broad range of skills and knowledge related to the Multimedia focus area.

-Multimedia Technologies is the only Industrial Technology focus area offered by SDEHS in 2025.
+Multimedia Technologies is the only Industrial Technology focus area offered by SDEHS in 2026.

-The following sections are taught in relation to the Multimedia focus area:
+The following sections are taught in the Multimedia focus area.